-Voting policy and use of proxy voting advisers
+Use of proxy voting advisers

 Many investment managers use proxy voting advisers to help them fulfil their stewardship duties.
 Proxy voting advisers provide recommendations to institutional investors on how to vote at shareholder meetings on issues such as climate change, executive pay and board composition.
 They can also provide voting execution, research, record keeping and other services.